-Press Release regarding the Foreign Minister's trip to Brussels for participation in the EU Foreign Affairs Council
+Press Release regarding the Foreign Minister's departure to Brussels for participation in the EU Foreign Affairs Council

-The Minister of Foreign Affairs, Mr. Nikos Christodoulides, travels to Brussels to participate in the Foreign Affairs Council of the European Union, which takes place tomorrow, Monday, 22 February, throughout the day.
+The Minister of Foreign Affairs, Mr. Nikos Christodoulides, heads to Brussels, where tomorrow, Monday, he will participate in the Foreign Affairs Council of the European Union.

 Under the current affairs item on the agenda, the Member States' Foreign Ministers will be briefed by the EU High Representative, Mr. Josep Borrell, inter alia, on recent developments in Afghanistan, on EU-Russia relations, on the situation in Lebanon, on the postponement of the Palestinian elections, on the Joint Comprehensive Plan of Action on Iran (JCPOA), and on the latest developments in Belarus.

 Under the same item, Mr. Christodoulides will have the opportunity to inform his counterparts about the discussions and outcome of the Informal Meeting on Cyprus convened that was convened by the UN Secretary General, which took place in Geneva, on 27-29 April.

 Later, the Foreign Ministers will discuss the situation in the Western Balkans, with an emphasis on EU cooperation with the countries of the region, as well the latter's progress towards completion of their European perspective.

 Furthermore, the Ministers will review transatlantic relations, especially in view of the EU-US Summit in June, while in the same context the strengthening of cooperation with the USA on a number of regional and international issues will be considered.